 (B.A.)
-Photo/Communication Specialization
+Photo/Communication Specialization 39 credits min.

 The Photo/Communication specialization is designed for students with an interest in both still and moving (video) photography.
 The study of still photography is combined with video production offered by the Department of Communication, and adds the dimension of time and motion to the students' photographic education.